 With no further public consultation nor the promised review, the new RID finally comes out.
-The RID says Rumsey contains about 0.01% of Alberta’s reserves of oil and less than 0.00001% of its gas reserves.
+The RID says Rumsey contains about 0.01 percent of Alberta’s reserves of oil and less than 0.00001 percent of its gas reserves.

 The RID promises to ensure that its provisions “remain relevant and can be modified according to changing conditions” and that there will be “adjustments” to ensure compliance with a new regulation, Act or Cabinet approved policy.

-However, according to Dorothy Dickson, if there is to be a protected Special Place in the Parkland Region, Rumsey is the only possible candidate and, equally obviously, it would make a sham of the Special Places 2000 Program to designate it as a “protected representative sample” and then allow the continued degradation of it by the energy department and industry under the RID.
-“Some of us nominated it for the Special Places 2000 Program, probably to be put under the designation of ‘wildland’.”
+However, according to Dorothy Dickson, if there is to be a protected Special Place in the Parkland Region, Rumsey is one of the only possible candidates and it would make a sham of the Special Places 2000 Program to designate it as a “protected representative sample” and then allow the continued degradation of it by the energy department and industry under the RID.

-After the Provincial election, Ty Lund, who had been the government’s strongest critic of SP 2000, is made Environment Minister there are many assurances that SP 2000 would not “interfere with” oil and gas development.
+After the Provincial election, Ty Lund, who had been the government’s strongest critic of Special Places 2000, is made Environment Minister there are many assurances that Special Places 2000 would not “interfere with” oil and gas development.

-April: Cheryl Bradley is invited to a meeting with Board Members of the ERCB to discuss implications of the RID on energy activity in South Rumsey.
-Morris Sieferling and Barry Cole of Public Lands also are invited.
+AWA is invited to a meeting with Board Members of the Energy Resources Conservation Board (ERCB) and Public Lands to discuss implications of the RID on energy activity in South Rumsey.

 Gulf Canada proposes a coalbed methane project in the Fenn-Big Valley field.
 Six wells are drilled.
 Reasons for the project include drilling wells to evaluate the areal extent of CBM productivity and determine the long-term productivity of wells in this area and the resultant potential for commercial development.